shubhamsingh206/Cross-Zero-Challenge/README.md

 # Cross Zero Challenge 🎮

 ## Overview
-This is a classic Tic Tac Toe game built using HTML, CSS, and JavaScript.
+This is a classic Cross Zero Challengee game built using HTML, CSS, and JavaScript.
 The game provides a simple and interactive way to play the timeless strategy game with a modern, responsive design.

 ## Features ✨
 - Two-player gameplay (X and O)